 You can see behind me that I tried a batch of colored concrete to fill in the bubbles, but it didn’t come out quite as I liked it to be.
 So, I went back over with a skim coat of regular old stuff.

-Now your DIY concrete table top is ready for the sealant.
-We used Thompson’s WaterSeal and brushed it on.
+Next, your DIY concrete table top is ready for the sealant.
+First, we use Thompson’s WaterSeal and brushed it on.
 It, too, has to cure approximately 24 hours.

 While you’re top is curing it’s time to build the base.
 Hoo-Rah!!